ANUcybernetics/panic/README.md

 - add model links to info maps, write model descriptions
 - clear the terminal input when a new prediction is triggered (well, actually it's [this issue](https://github.com/phoenixframework/phoenix_live_view/issues/624), so maybe not worth getting bogged down on)
+- (maybe) pull the "initial values" stuff (both for genesis and next runs) into two separate changeset functions in the Predictions.Prediction module

 ## Licence